Report: Missing Austin mom found dead, infant daughter alive outside Houston-area home

-Officials say they believe the body is that of 33-year-old Heidi Broussard, an Austin mother who was last seen with her 1-month child as she was dropping her 6-year-old son off at school.
+Officials say they believe the body is that of 33-year-old Heidi Broussard, an Austin woman who was last seen with her 1-month child as she was dropping her 6-year-old son off at school.

-The unidentified body was found in the trunk of a car Friday near a home that is believed to be a close friend of Broussard in Jersey Village, Texas.
+The unidentified body was found in the trunk of a car early Friday morning near a home that is believed to belong to a close friend of Broussard in Jersey Village, Texas.
 That’s near Houston.

 Police say that the body found still needs to be identified by the medical examiner.